Insurance During COVID-19

 Choosing Your Coverage

 All students are required to have a U.S.-based Affordable Care Act compliant health insurance policy while attending Grinnell.
-You may maintain coverage through your existing parental or personal policy (as long as it provides comparable coverage in Grinnell, Iowa), or you may choose to purchase the College’s student group insurance.
+You may maintain coverage through your existing parental or personal policy, or you may choose to purchase the College’s student group insurance.
 Some students elect to carry both the student group insurance in addition to their parental or personal policy as supplemental coverage.

 It is a good idea to review your insurance policy so that you are familiar with what might or might not be covered while you are at Grinnell.
 Insurance policies vary widely in what they cover and what they exclude from coverage.
-Your health insurance plan needs to have doctors and hospitals in Grinnell, Iowa; cover you for services beyond emergency care which includes pharmacy, physician visits, mental health, surgery, diagnostic testing, maternity, preventive services; and does not have a high deductible.
+SHAW recommends your health insurance plan have doctors and hospitals in Grinnell, Iowa; cover you for services beyond emergency care which includes pharmacy, physician visits, mental health, surgery, diagnostic testing, maternity, preventive services; and does not have a high deductible.

 The College does not benefit financially in any way when students purchase the student group insurance.